 Nine-eleven was a satanic hoax orchestrated by Bill Gates.
 The Lizard People are using 5G networks to steal our gold.
 Jewish space lasers invented the moon!

-Well, if you anything like me, then you probably take it upon yourself to set the record straight.
+Well, if you're anything like me, then you probably take it upon yourself to set the record straight.
 You very calmly explain to your uncle Ralph that Jewish space lasers are absolutely not a real thing.
 Bill Gates is almost certainly not a devil-worshiping Satanist, and it would be physically impossible for wireless networks to steal our gold.
 If you’re feeling extra motivated, you might even put together a visual presentation, complete with academic citations, compelling graphical data, and a detailed exploration of relevant counter arguments; anything it takes to demonstrate the error of his ways and bring him back into some alignment with reality.

 Given such a thorough correction of his misguided beliefs, how exactly do you think Ralph ought to react?
 Because if this were an ideal world, then the correct response would be to thank me for taking the time to point out his mistakes.
 Ralph would then correct his erroneous beliefs accordingly, and he would refrain from spreading any further misinformation.